 Most children who’ve attended Sunday school classes can tell you what happened at the Tower of Babel.
 King Nimrod wanted to be famous, so he convinced the people of Babylon to build a great tower that would reach heaven.

 God could see that the people were becoming prideful and decided that he should go down and mix up their language so they couldn’t understand each other.
 This teaches us that pride is bad and helps us understand where all the world’s languages came from.

 Most adults don’t really have an understanding of this story that’s any more sophisticated.
 But Dr. Michael S. Heiser, author of The Unseen Realm: Recovering the Supernatural Worldview of the Bible, would like to remedy that.
-In this post, adapted from his popular book, Heiser explains what really happened at the tower of Babel and unpacks its implications.
-Then he goes on to show how the New Testament corrects what happened at the tower of Babel.
+In this post, adapted from his popular book, Heiser explains what really happened at the Tower of Babel and unpacks its implications.
+Then he goes on to show how the New Testament corrects what happened in the Tower of Babel story.

-The famous story of the building of the Tower of Babel is about much more than an ill-fated construction project and language confusion.
+The famous Tower of Babel story and how it was built s about much more than an ill-fated construction project and language confusion.
 It’s at the heart of the Old Testament worldview.

 Babylon was where people sought to “make a name (shem) for themselves” by building a tower that reached to the heavens, the realm of the gods.
 The city is cast as the source of sinister activity and knowledge.

 Genesis 11:1–9 reads:

 “Now the whole earth had one language and the same words.
 And as people migrated from the east they found a plain in the land of Shinar and settled there.
 And they said to each other, ‘Come, let us make bricks and burn them thoroughly.’
 And they had brick for stone and they had tar for mortar.
 And they said, ‘Come, let us build ourselves a city and a tower whose top reaches to the heavens.
 And let us make a name for ourselves, lest we be scattered over the face of the whole earth.’